overleaf/toolkit/doc/persistent-data.md

 ## Data Directories

 The Overleaf container requires a directory in which to store data relating to LaTeX compiles.
-This directory is set with the `SHARELATEX_DATA_PATH` variable in `config/overleaf.rc`.
+This directory is set with the `OVERLEAF_DATA_PATH` variable in `config/overleaf.rc`.

 The MongoDB container, if it is enabled, requires a directory in which to store it's database files, and the same is true of the Redis container.
 These directories can also be configured in `config/overleaf.rc`.